DCMLab/AudioThumbLib/README.md

 ### Command-line tool

+For an overview of available parameters:

 `$ python AudioThumbLib.py --help`

-To thumbnail with default parameters, simply supply a valid filename argument:
+To thumbnail with default parameter values, simply provide a filename:

 `$ python AudioThumbLib.py ./tests/Monk.mp3`